-- A member of staff based in the student's home department (including college fellows) on a permanent contract and who is an associate professor, reader, or professor, OR - A researcher based in the student's home department with an independent fellowship that lasts for the duration of the student's degree. - The primary supervisor will be currently engaged in research in the relevant discipline(s) so as to ensure the direction and monitoring of the student's progress is informed by up-todate subject knowledge, methods, and research developments.
+- A member of staff based in the student's home department (including college fellows) on a permanent contract and who is an associate professor, reader, or professor, OR - A researcher based in the student's home department with an independent fellowship that lasts for the duration of the student's degree. - Members of staff who meet one of the above criteria but who are employed an open-ended contract may also act as a primary supervisor where the department has a reasonable expectation that their employment will last for the duration of the student's degree, and there is confidence that an appropriate alternative supervisor could be appointed should the postholder leave before the completion of the student's degree.

+The primary supervisor will be currently engaged in research in the relevant discipline(s) so as to ensure the direction and monitoring of the student's progress is informed by up-to-date subject knowledge, methods, and research developments.

-Nobody should be appointed as the primary supervisor if it is known at the time of appointment that s/he will not be in post for the normal duration of the student's programme.
+Nobody should be appointed as the primary supervisor if it is known at the time of appointment that they will not be in post for the normal duration of the student's programme.